The Essential Travel Guide to M'Hamid El Ghizlane: The Saharan Gateway to Erg Chigaga

 Though relatively small in size, M’Hamid’s town centre is worth a wander and exhibits traditional Moroccan desert architecture throughout its narrow streets.
 Once an important trade hub for travelling nomads and caravans, it’s home to a 14th-century ksar (fortified village) and a lively mosque.

-If possible, coincide your visit to M’Hamid El Ghizlane with a Monday when the weekly souk takes place, attracting vendors and shoppers from across the region.
-It’s always a lively display of local commerce and a great place to pick up fresh fruits and snacks for your Saharan adventure.
+If possible, coincide your visit to M’Hamid El Ghizlane with a Monday when the weekly market takes place, attracting vendors and shoppers from across the region.
+It’s always a spirited display of local commerce and a great place to pick up fresh fruits and snacks for your Saharan adventure.

 Overnight in the dunes of Erg Chigaga

-Spending a night under the star-studded sky of the Sahara is a transformative experience, enabling you to feel a profound connection to Morocco's rich cultural heritage.
-Away from the bright lights of the cities, the dunes of Erg Chigaga are only accessible by camel or 4x4 and provide a more isolated desert escape compared to the popular Erg Chebbi dunes.
+Spending a night in the Sahara Desert is an incredible experience - you really do feel a profound connection to Morocco's natural and cultural heritage.
+Away from the bright lights of the cities, the dunes of Erg Chigaga are only accessible by camel or 4x4 and provide a more isolated desert escape compared to the popular Erg Chebbi dunes near Merzouga.

 Dotted amidst the dunes are a handful of traditional camps that offer an immersive taste of nomadic life, with options for all budgets (I’ve highlighted some of my top recommended camps below!)
-Spending a night in the Sahara Desert is without a doubt one of the best travel experiences in Morocco and not to be missed.
+Spending a night in the Sahara Desert is without a doubt one of the best travel experiences in Morocco and doing it from M'Hamid provides a more off-the-beaten-track experience.

 For more information about the difference between Erg Chebbi and Erg Chigaga, check out my detailed article here.